|

 Goldfinch x Crossbill in any UK book, lots of the bird photographs in this

-book were taken by Tony Tilford and the late Dennis Avon the best
+book were taken by Tony Tilford and the late Dennis Avon the best UK

-UK photographers specialising in aviculture.
+photographers specialising in aviculture

 BOOK REVIEWS